WILLE-DAC/documentation/WILLE by-laws.md

 KREDIT
 </p>

 Is the co-founding group of WILLE along with a co-founding ethical committee (angels).
 It's a special organ responsible for the guidance of the DAO towards success of its  main mission.
+Can participate in DAOs governance by publishing proposals.

+I.  If overall voter turnout whithin WILLE is consistently low, then proposals put forward by KREDIT get approved by negative adaptive quorum biasing.
+Otherwise proposals and votes from KREDIT are decided with simple consensus.

 <p align="center">
 <b>( article 5-b )</b><br>